Explainer: The potential impact of Brexit without a trade deal

 NORTHERN IRELAND

-Both sides want to avoid a hard border between the United Kingdom’s Northern Ireland and the Republic of Ireland in the EU.
-Implementing the Northern Ireland protocol of the 2020 Brexit Treaty will be complicated without a trade agreement.
+Both sides want to avoid a hard border between the British province of Northern Ireland and the Republic of Ireland, which is in the EU.
+Implementing the Northern Ireland protocol, which is part of the withdrawal agreement under which Britain left the EU on Jan.
+31, will be complicated without a trade agreement.

 Exactly how checks, regulations and paperwork will work between Britain and Northern Ireland is not yet clear.
 But without a trade deal, the divide between Britain and Northern Ireland would become more distinct.